Categorical Bockstein sequences: Introduction

 \begin{proof} The natural exact functor assigns to a diagram $V\rarrow U\rarrow V\rarrow U$ the image of the map ${}_sU\rarrow{}_sV$ in the category $\A_{k/s}^{G\,+}$.
 To construct the inverse functor, consider an object $M\in\A_{k/s}^{G\,+}$.
 Viewed as an object of the abelian category of discrete $k$\+modules with a discrete $G$\+action, it can be embedded into a $k$- and $k(G)$\+injective $k$-discrete $k(G)$-comodule $V$.
-The element $s$ being a nonzero-divizor, the quotient module $U=V/M$ is also $k$\+injective.
+The element $s$ being a nonzero-divizor, the injective dimension of $M$ as a discrete $k$\+module is equal to~$1$ (if $M\ne0$), hence the quotient module $U=V/M$ is also $k$\+injective.
 The multiplication map $s\:V\rarrow V$ annihilates $M$, so it factorizes naturally through the surjection $V\rarrow U$.
 The composition $U\rarrow V\rarrow U$ is also equal to the multiplication with~$s$, as one can see by composing it with the same surjection $V\rarrow U$.
-We have constructed the desired matrix factorization in $\A_k^G{}^+$; since it consists of surjective maps, the passage to the submodules of elements annihilated by~$s$ transforms it into an exact sequence of $k/s$\+injective objects in the abelian category of discrete $k/s$\+modules with a discrete action of~$G$.
+We have constructed the desired matrix factorization in $\A_k^G{}^+$; since it consists of surjective maps, the passage to the submodules of elements annihilated by~$s$ transforms it into an exact sequence of $k/s$\+injective objects in the abelian category of discrete $k/s$\+modules with a discrete action of~$G$ \cite[Lemma~1.5]{PolVain}.
 The $k/s$\+modules of cocycles in this exact sequence are injective, since such is the one of them that is isomorphic to $M$ by construction. \end{proof}

 Let $H\subset G$ be a fixed closed normal subgroup in the profinite group~$G$.
-Denote by $\E_{k,\,0}^{G/H}$ the category of $k$\+injective permutational $G/H$\+modules of finite type, i.~e., the full subcategory of $\A_k^G$ consisting of modules induced from trivial representations of open subgroups in $G$ containing $H$ in injective $k$\+modules of finite type.
-Similarly, let $\E_{k,\,0}^{G/H\,+}$ denote the category of arbitrary $k$\+injective permutational discrete $G/H$\+modules, i.~e., the full subcategory in $\A_k^G{}^+$ whose objects are the direct sums of objects from $\E_{k,\,0}^{G/H}$.
+Denote by $\E_{k,\,0}^{G/H}$ the category of $k$\+injective permutational $G/H$\+modules of finite rank, i.~e., the full subcategory of $\A_k^G$ consisting of finite direct sums of modules induced from trivial representations of open subgroups in $G$ containing $H$ in injective discrete $k$\+modules of finite rank.
+Similarly, let $\E_{k,\,0}^{G/H\,+}$ denote the category of arbitrary $k$\+injective permutational discrete $G/H$\+modules, i.~e., the full subcategory in $\A_k^G{}^+$ whose objects are the (infinite) direct sums of objects from $\E_{k,\,0}^{G/H}$.
 The categories $\E_{k,\,0}^{G/H}$ and $\E_{k,\,0}^{G/H\,+}$ are endowed with split exact category structures.

 Consider the reduction functor $\pi\:\E_{k,\,0}^{G/H}\rarrow \E_{k/s,\,0}^{G/H}$ taking a $k$\+injective permutational $G/H$\+module $M$ to the $k/s$\+injective permutational $G/H$\+module ${}_sM$, and denote by $f\mpsto\bar f$ its action on morphisms in the two categories; and similarly for the reduction functor $\pi\:\E_{k,\,0}^{G/H\,+}\rarrow \E_{k/s,\,0}^{G/H\,+}$ and its action on morphisms.